-The combat is truly grim, with weapons getting stuck in Walkers, requiring you to yank, jerk, and jimmy them out of or through your enemies.
+The combat is gory, with weapons getting stuck in Walkers, requiring you to yank, jerk, and jimmy them out of or through your enemies.
 There’s a loose narrative built around helping out the various actions of post-apocalyptic New Orleans, which keeps you stepping out into the undead-infested city streets for new supplies.
-But the grizzly melee combat is the real draw here, letting you create your own melee finishers, and leading to plenty of ad hoc brutishness.
+However, the grizzly melee combat is the real draw here, letting you create your own melee finishers and leading to plenty of ad hoc brutishness.

 When virtual reality first became a, well, reality, plenty of games came to mind that deserve all these delicious new dimensions.
-The breathtaking speed of a racer, maybe.
+The breathtaking speed of the best racing games, maybe.
 The scale and spectacle of an open-world RPG, perhaps.
-L.A.
-Noire, a 2011 neo-noir detective action-RPG, however, might not have been the game you might have expected to strap to your noggin.
+However, L.A.
+Noire, a 2011 neo-noir detective game, might not have been the first thing that comes to mind as you strap the headset to your noggin.

 That said, L.A.
-Noire was technically advanced for its time: its pioneering facial capture helping you select the baddies from those just caught in the wrong place at the wrong time.
-Where the chin-stroking deductive side of L.A.
+Noire was technically advanced for its time: its pioneering facial capture is doing its best to help you select the baddies from those just caught in the wrong place at the wrong time.
+Unfortunately, where the chin-stroking deductive side of L.A.
 Noire won Team Bondi plaudits, its combat failed to match up.
 Enter L.A.
-Noire: The VR Case Files, a truncated version of the police game that doesn’t just improve the relatively weak gunplay and driving aspects, but it is one of the best VR games on PC.
+Noire: The VR Case Files, a truncated version of the police game that improves the relatively weak gunplay and driving aspects.

-Rather than twiddling and tapping away at your keyboard and mouse, you lean, shoot goons, and reload your classic Remington physically with the HTC Vive controllers – and it feels invigorating.
-Doggedly plugging away at each case just feels better in virtual reality.
-The heat of battle is much more intense – especially when you punch yourself in the face.
-No, that totally wasn’t us.
+Rather than twiddling and tapping away at your keyboard and mouse, you lean, shoot goons, and reload your classic Remington physically with the controllers, and it feels invigorating.
+Doggedly plugging away at each case feels better in virtual reality.
+The heat of battle is much more intense, especially when you punch yourself in the face.
+Wait, no, that totally wasn’t us.

-Superhot shot to indie fame on the back of a simple, but ingenious premise: time only moves when you do.
+Superhot shot to indie fame on a simple but ingenious premise: time only moves when you do.
 Feeling overwhelmed?
 Stay motionless, and the ravages of time are frozen for as long as you need to catch your breath.
 A barrage of bullets might be ready to tear into you, but you can see them coming and plan your escape.

 Unlike many of the best VR games out there, Keep Talking And Nobody Explodes is a chaotic co-op game: one player is the bomb defuser, able to view and interact with an explosive device via a VR headset.
 Meanwhile, the other players are defusal ‘experts’ with a physical manual (printed out or available as a webpage) to hand, which they must use to advise the defuser.

-VR is the perfect platform for this concept.
-Successfully defusing a bomb within the time limit, navigating the many modules filled with coloured wires, logic puzzles, and Simon Says games is extremely satisfying when playing with friends.
-If you can stifle the urge to high-five your defusal buddy after a successful round, you are incapable of joy.
+Successfully defusing a bomb within the time limit and navigating the many modules filled with coloured wires, logic puzzles, and Simon Says games is extremely satisfying when playing with friends.
+VR is the perfect platform for this concept as it truly makes the bomb defuser feel isolated from their teammates shouting instructions.
+If you can stifle the urge to high-five your interpreters after a successful round, you are incapable of joy.